equinor/ert/docs/rst/manual/reference/configuration/keywords.rst

 	E.g., which version of ECLIPSE to use, which rel.perm script to run, which rock physics model to use etc. Jobs (i.e. programs and scripts) that are to be used in the FORWARD_MODEL keyword must be defined using the INSTALL_JOB keyword.
-A set of default jobs are available, and by default FORWARD_MODEL takes the value ECLIPSE100.
+A set of default jobs is available, and by default FORWARD_MODEL takes the value ECLIPSE100.

 	The FORWARD_MODEL keyword expects a series of keywords, each defined with INSTALL_JOB.
-ERT will execute the jobs in sequentially in the order they are entered.
+ERT will execute the jobs sequentially, in the order they are entered.
 Note that the ENKF_SCHED_FILE keyword can be used to change the FORWARD_MODEL for sub-sequences of the run.